rdkcentral/com.metrological.ui.Automotive/README.md

 Max Amount of milliseconds between touchstart / end to be flagged

+##### doubleTapActive

+Flag if the Ui needs to listen to `doubleTap` (the benefit for disabling is a more snappy Ui since a tap can immediately be invoked)

 ##### beforeDoubleTapDelay

 Max amount of milliseconds that a touchstart can start after a tap flag to be flagged as a double tap

+##### doubleTapMaxDistance

+Max distance between 2 taps to be flagged as double tap

+##### externalTouchScreen

+Are you using an external touchscreen.
+This feature has been specially added for beetronics screens under OSX.

+##### componentBlockBroadcast

+Define if components an block global events by adding it to itself as class member

 ##### flagAsHoldDelay